OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

         default: 85.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Compression level used for file with dwaa or dwab compression.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Compression level used for file with dwaa or dwab compression.
 All render outputs that target the same image must specify the same compression level.</p>

     <h3>exr_header_attributes</h3>